Voice

 ### Request Essentials

-4. Read the NDJSON stream. `new-message` events contain base64 audio chunks.
+4. Read the NDJSON stream. `new-message` events contain base64 PCM16 audio chunks.
+There is no response codec selection; the `Accept` header does not change the audio format.

 > TypeScript SDK note: voice over HTTP is not yet supported in the TS SDK.
 Use direct API calls.